Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 All data is sent as JSON and UTF-8.
 All data types are defined [here](../Qabel-Client-Local-Data#data-types).

 ### Required permissions for the AWS user
 The accounting server uses an AWS user to create the temporary tokens.
-The block server uses an AWS user which has the following permissions:
+The block server uses another AWS user to process the requested file operations on the Qabel box S3 bucket.

-* "sts:GetFederationToken" to generate the credentials
-* "s3:GetObject" for read access
-* "s3:PutObject" for uploading
-* "s3:DeleteObject" for deleting
-* "s3:ListBucket" is used to find unreferenced files (not implemented)

-These permissions should only be granted for the Qabel box S3 bucket.

 ### Registration